insidemordecai/website/content/about/index.md

 For over half a decade, I have been shipping code to meet client needs but also for fun.
 I mainly work with frontend projects but ocassionally dabble in some fullstack development.

-Previously, I worked with businesses across the continent as a Business Advisor helping them to understand and implement Odoo ERP.
-Odoo is a Belgian software company that aims to streamline businesses through software.
+Previously, I worked with businesses across the continent while at [Odoo](https://odoo.com/), a Belgian software company,  as a Business Advisor helping them to understand and implement Odoo.

 I have also worked in IT Support performing system and network administration and maintenance tasks on top of solving day-to-day issues.